-BUY HERE> Peepo!
+BUY HERE>> Peepo!
 Book

 12. Harry Potter And The Philosopher’s Stone by JK Rowling

 The book that launched a bespectacled schoolboy-cum-wizard into the stratesphere of worldwide fame, Harry Potter is a literary sensation.
 The first Harry Potter novel has become one of the biggest selling books of all time since it debuted in 1997.
 Not bad for a ‘sci-fi’ novel , right?
 This book introduces us to Harry – from his magical beginnings as a baby and his discovery, aged 11, of his strange potential as his life at Hogwart’s School of Witchcraft and Wizardry begins.
 JK Rowling’s ability to write a compelling narrative that appeals to young readers and adults alike has been key to the Potter legend.
-The later, much darker volumes make Potter daunting for some under-tens but with films, stage versions and them parks the world of Harry Potter look set to grow.
+The later, much darker volumes make Potter daunting for some under-tens but with films, stage versions, clothing and theme parks the world of Harry Potter look set to continue.